The Tax Exchange - May 2016

 Each week, the IRS releases its latest batch of private letter rulings.
 Invariably, each batch includes several rulings where the IRS grants relief to an S corporation that has realized that its Subchapter S election has inadvertently terminated.
 In most cases, the inadvertent termination can be traced to a failure on the corporation's part to monitor the activities of its shareholders.

-With the FASB's February 2016 release of a new standard for the accounting treatment of leases, companies should review the standard and determine the impact on their financial statements.
+The FASB released a new standard for lease accounting; companies should review and determine the impact on their financial statements.

 A new scheme has tricked several well-known companies into unknowingly placing employee Form W-2 information directly into the hands of cybercriminals who quickly file fraudulent tax returns claiming refunds or sells the information on the ‘dark Web.'